Gramatica's kick lifts South Florida to an 18-16 upset at No. 13 Florida and heats Napier's seat

 South Florida became only the third unranked team since 2000 to start 2-0 by beating two ranked teams, joining 2012 Oregon State and 2008 East Carolina.

-Florida: The Gators have bigger issues than Lagway’s rust.
+Florida has bigger issues than quarterback DJ Lagway’s rust.
 Their offensive line allowed too much pressure and failed to create enough holes against USF.

 Up next